Schedules of Condition

 A Schedule of Condition is often used in real estate transactions, when a tenant is taking on a lease for a property.

-The Schedule of Condition is a way for both Landlords and Tenants to protect themselves and their interests by outlining and agreeing the state of a property at the outset.
-Avoiding potential disputes and costly claims for damages during the team or at the end of a lease.
-This is often invaluable where the property being leased is not new and subject to age related wear.
+The Schedule of Condition is a way for both landlords and tenants to protect themselves and their interests by outlining and agreeing the state of a property at the outset.
+As it avoids potential disputes and costly claims for damages during the team or at the end of a lease, this can be invaluable where the property being leased is not new and subject to age related wear.

 Construction Works